UWPCE-PythonCert/PythonCertDevel/source/exercises/unit_testing.rst

 In your editor.

-Now edit ``walnut_party.py``, and each time you make a change, run the tests again.
+Now edit the function in ``walnut_party.py``, and each time you make a change, run the tests again.
 Continue until all the tests pass.

+When the tests pass -- you are done!
+That's the beauty of test-driven development.

 Doing your own:
 ---------------